COVID-19 Vaccine Requirement

 Members of the UC community may apply for a medical, religious, or sincerely held reason of conscience exemption.

 This requirement applies to all students, faculty, and staff who come to campus for their classes, work, and/or otherwise use campus facilities.
 However, there will be an opportunity to request an exemption from the Covid-19 vaccination requirement for medical reasons or sincerely held reasons of conscience or religious beliefs.
-Details of this process will be forthcoming.
+Details about the exemption process, are outlined above.

 The American College of Obstetrics and Gynecology officially recommended pregnant women be vaccinated.
 However, if you or your obstetrician do not think you should be vaccinated during pregnancy, you may apply for an exemption.